allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 4. Use industry-standard practices, such as testing and debugging, and professional-grade integrated development environments (IDEs), command-line tools, and version control systems to implement Python programs.
 5. Implement Python programs and documentation that conforms to industry-standard formats and styles.

-### Further Objectives

-**Quantitative Reasoning (QR)**: Quantitative Reasoning is the ability to understand, investigate, communicate, and contextualize numerical, symbolic, and graphical information towards the exploration of natural, physical, behavioral, or social phenomena.

-*Learning Outcome*: Students who successfully complete this requirement will demonstrate an understanding of how to interpret numeric data and/or their graphical or symbolic representations.
+*Learning Outcome QR*: Students who successfully complete this requirement will demonstrate an understanding of how to interpret numeric data and/or their graphical or symbolic representations.

-**Scientific Process and Knowledge (SP)**: Courses involving Scientific Process and Knowledge aim to convey an understanding of what is known or can be known about the natural world;
-apply scientific reasoning towards the analysis and synthesis of scientific information; and create scientifically literate citizens who can engage productively in problem solving.

-*Learning Outcome*: Students who successfully complete this requirement will demonstrate an understanding of the nature, approaches, and domain of scientific inquiry.
+*Learning Outcome SP*: Students who successfully complete this requirement will demonstrate an understanding of the nature, approaches, and domain of scientific inquiry.

+---

 ## Materials